The New Day (professional wrestling): Big E's removal and heel turn (2024–present)

+On the December 2 episode of Raw during the 10-year anniversary celebration of The New Day‘s formation, Big E made an in-ring reunion with Kingston and Woods for the first time since his injury and announced that he would return as their manager until he is medically cleared.
+However, Kingston and Woods kicked him out of the stable, turning both Kingston and Woods heel for the first time since 2016 and reconciling with one another in the process.
+Kingston and Woods then set their sights on the World Tag Team Championship, held by The War Raiders (Erik and Ivar).
+On the April 7, 2025 episode of Raw, during the title match, Woods attempted to hit Erik with a steel chair; however, the referee saw Erik inadvertently hit Woods with the chair instead, thus The New Day won via disqualification.
+The rematch was confirmed for WrestleMania 41, and on Night 1 of WrestleMania 41, Kingston and Woods defeated The War Raiders to win the World Tag Team Championship.
+On the June 30 episode of Raw, Kingston and Woods lost their titles to The Judgment Day (Finn Bálor and JD McDonagh), ending their reign at 72 days.
+On the July 21 episode of Raw, Grayson Waller began to align with The New Day.
+Through August and September, The New Day with Waller would feud with Penta, in which all three were defeated in matches by Penta's signature move The Mexican Destroyer.
+This series of events lead to The New Day starting a petition to have the move banned on the basis of Woods selling a real life surgical removal of lymphoma as well as a kayfabe neck injury as being the result of the move.

 Characters and reception

 Original gimmick

-The original gimmick of the three, before they took on the name The New Day, was born from Woods's promo in July 2014 in which he suggested to create the stable, and stated: "You cannot move ahead by shaking hands, kissing babies, singing and dancing like a puppet.
+The original gimmick of the three, before they took on the name The New Day, was born from Woods's promo in July 2014 in which he suggested creating the stable, and stated: "You cannot move ahead by shaking hands, kissing babies, singing and dancing like a puppet.
 You cannot move ahead by always doing what you're told.
-It is our time to find purpose, because we do not ask any longer.
+Now, it is our time to find purpose, because we do not ask any longer.
 Now, we take."
-They were depicted as determined, strong-willed athletes with newfound motivation, describing themselves as "smart athletic friends" and establishing themselves as underrated underdogs, criticizing "the powers that be" for not giving them a fair chance; however, they were taken off-television shortly after their debut.
+They were depicted as determined, strong-willed athletes with newfound motivation, describing themselves as "smart athletic friends" and establishing themselves as underrated underdogs, criticizing "the powers that be" for not giving them a fair chance; however, they were taken off television shortly after their debut.

 Woods described the trio's original characters as "Three guys, who come up from kind of the same background, that just want more from life, more from their jobs, more from their friends, more from everything around them. ...
 So we tried to take that mentality, and get it across on TV as best as we could."